As good as it is, the NVIDIA Nvidia Shield still runs into issues, usually centered on display issues where it won’t turn on.

 However, if the indicator light is lit up and there’s no picture on your TV, you may need to restart the device.

-While there’s no obvious power button on the NVIDIA Shield, most versions of the Shield TV and the Shield TV Pro have a virtual power button similar to Samsung TVs.
+While there’s no obvious power button on the NVIDIA Shield, most Shield TV and the Shield TV Pro versions have a virtual power button similar to Samsung TVs.

-Simply run your hand along the indicator light, which will power on the device.
+Run your hand along the green light, which will power on the device.

 Unfortunately, the 2019 Shield TV “Tube” doesn’t have a physical power switch.